TechBridgeWorld/TechCafeGames/readme.txt

 - stop gas from decreasing when in boost?
 - obstacle & powerups shouldn't overlap
 - show # of right vs wrong
+- coin should add to score
+- score increase when answer question right
+- mocks for tutorial